Protecting & Restoring Long Island's Peconic Bays

 View of rust tide in the Peconic Estuary captured from a plane.

-Harmful algal blooms (HAB) have plagued the Peconic Estuary since at least the mid-1980’s and pose a public and environmental health threat.
-With an increasing frequency, we are seeing harmful algal blooms in various areas of our Suffolk County waterbodies.
-Suffolk County’s marine waters are a huge economic driver for Long Island in their contributions to tourism, commerce, fishing, recreation, and more.
-Safe and attractive waters play a key role in assuring the success of many of these activities.
+Harmful algal blooms (HABs) have plagued the Peconic Estuary since at least the mid-1980s, posing significant threats to public and environmental health.
+These blooms are increasingly frequent across various Suffolk County water bodies.
+Suffolk County’s marine waters are a crucial economic driver for Long Island, contributing to tourism, commerce, fishing, recreation, and more.
+Safe and attractive waters are essential for the success of these activities.

 Current Actions